A molecular diagnostic test for Chlamydia gallinacea

 The outcomes of this work can be viewed in publications #50, #54, #55, #57, #64, #66, #77 and #85.

 Rapid diagnosis and more effective disease treatment for fruit and vegetable crops

 Genomic analysis and identification of the common bacterial plant infection Xanthomonas will enable earlier diagnosis that facilitates more effective management of this potentially devastating disease.

 Varieties of the Xanthomonas bacteria afflict more than 400 plant types and are responsible for citrus canker, black rot in cabbage, bacterial blight of hazelnuts, bacterial leaf spot of pumpkins and squash, black spot on mangoes and black chaff in wheat.

 The Xanthomonas collection held by NSW DPI’s Plant Pathology and Mycology Herbarium is a valuable resource to allow accurate identification of the genomic diversity of these pathogens.
-This information is being used to develop quick turnaround diagnostics, a project funded though the Plant Biosecurity CRC with additional support from Ausgem.
+This information is being used to develop quick turnaround diagnostics, a project funded through the Plant Biosecurity CRC with additional support from AusGEM.